 According to the Kppen Climate Classification system, Yucaipa has a Mediterranean climate, abbreviated Csa on climate maps.

-In the California State Legislature, Yucaipa is in the 23rd Senate District, represented by Republican Rosilicie Ochoa Bogh, and in the 47th Assembly District, represented by Republican Greg Wallis.
+In the California State Legislature, Yucaipa is in the 19th senatorial district, represented by Republican Rosilicie Ochoa Bogh, and in the 47th Assembly district, represented by Republican Greg Wallis.

 In the California's 23rd congressional district, represented by Republican Jay Obernolte.